blocknetdx/exrproxy-env/README.md

 ```
 (It is required to run this _Global Install_ again after 1 October, 2022 to accommodate a Python dependency broken by a 3rd party.)
 If the _Global Install_ Script detects docker/docker-compose is already
 installed, it simply won't install new version(s).
-If it detect
+If it detects
 the `~/exrproxy-env` directory already exists, it will update
 it.
 If it detects `~/exrproxy-env` does not already exist, it will
 clone it from the Github repository and thereby create it.<br>